Five Important Movements in the Data Analytics Landscape in 2019

 Different vendors will come together to standardize data models, leading to more consistent formats for cloud-based data sources.

-Enterprises will build data catalogs, which will enable audit of the entire big data architecture.
+Enterprises will build data catalogs, which will enable audit of the entire data warehouse architecture.
 More like a centralized hub that everyone within the enterprise can access, these catalogs will link enterprise data management with analytics.

 #5 Augmented analytics